 Chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs), the propellants previously used in aerosols, have been found to deplete the ozone layer.
 Now, Hydrofluorocarbons (HFCs) are used instead, but not without environmental impact.
 Environmental hazards linked to HFCs include global warming, flammability hazard, adverse effect of exposure, and ecotoxicity (having an adverse effect on the environment and the organisms living in it) (5).

 In closure, we have good news for all of you environment-loving, health-conscious, cooking spray enthusiasts out there.
-Chosen Foods is now creating healthy cooking sprays made with only one ingredient, 100% pure oil (additive, GMO and propellant free).
+Chosen Foods has cooking sprays made with only one ingredient, 100% pure oil (additive, GMO and propellant free).
 Our avocado oil spray is perfect for high heat cooking, baking, and spritzing salads.
-Find it in select Whole Foods Markets or online.
+Use our traditional avocado oil spray or add some flavor to your favorite food with our infused sprays with garlic or chipotle.
+Our gingerbread avocado oil spray or pumpkin spice spray are great for baking.

 1. Thongprakaisang, S., Thiantanawat, A., Rangkadilok, N., Suriyo, T., & Satayavivad, J. (2013).
 Glyphosate induces human breast cancer cells growth via estrogen receptors.
 Food and Chemical Toxicology, 59, 129-136.